KrishSanwal/Autonomous-Snakes-and-Ladders-Bot/README.md

 ![Licence](https://img.shields.io/badge/licence-CC_BY--NC--SA_4.0-blue)
 ![Platform](https://img.shields.io/badge/platform-Arduino_Uno-teal)

-A Snakes and Ladders board that plays against you.
-A CoreXY belt mechanism hidden under the board moves a magnetic gondola, which drags the machine's playing piece across the squares from below.
-Homing is sensorless (TMC2209 StallGuard), so there are no limit switches.
+A Snakes and Ladders board that plays against a human.
+A CoreXY mechanism is used under the board and it moves a gondola connected to a magnet, which drags the machine's piece across the board.
+Homing is sensorless, so there are no limit switches.

 > **Status: work in progress.** Hardware is being sourced.
 Firmware is not written yet.
 Items marked `[TBC]` are not finalised.
 Do not order parts from this README until those are resolved.